undomained/teds/teds/Readme_KNMI.md

 * `ckd_nitro.nc`
 * `binning_tables_no2.nc`
 They can be found in `data/no2/ckd` directory (or some other directory. you can change the location by updating the yaml file).

+### Simulation scenes
+In the folder `cfg/nitro/scenes` the config files for the following MicroHH simulation scenes are given: Belchatow, Jaenschwalde, Lipetsk and Matimba.

 ### Running scenarios
 When investigating effects of for instance changing temperature it is required to run a non nominal scenario.